 Earn ECCE credit

-Students who register and receive a passing grade for UNI 460, 470 or 480 automatically receive ECCE Engagement Experience credit and can petition for ECCE Global Awareness credit.
+Students who register and receive a passing grade for UNI 460, 470 or 480 (study in the USA through NSE excluded) automatically receive ECCE Engagement Experience credit and can petition for ECCE Global Awareness credit.

 What have UIS students had to say about their experiences?

-Vision statement for the Global Experience Program at the University of Illinois at Springfield:
+Vision statement for the Global Experience Program at the University of Illinois Springfield:

 We are part of a global web of communication, travel and trade.
 People, goods and ideas cross borders daily.
 As a public affairs institution dedicated to serving the needs and aspirations of the people of Illinois, UIS will continue to extend its vision beyond the boundaries of Springfield and Illinois in order better to prepare its students for their local and global responsibilities.